konatalarpbsd/linear-os/README.md

-I recommend to use qemu amd fork to boot linear OS instead of mainline qemu You need to compile both qemu-system-aarch64(Main OS) and qemu-system-microblazeel(for PMUFW) and use SystemC if you wanna run those qemus with remote-port and emulate Programmable Logic, etc.
+I recommend to use qemu amd fork to boot linear OS instead of mainline qemu You need to compile both qemu-system-aarch64(Main OS) and qemu-system-microblazeel(for PMUFW) and use SystemC to run those qemus with remote-port and emulate Programmable Logic, etc.